 Haruko Nakamura, Librarian for Japanese Studies

 Richard Richie, Librarian for Southeast Asian Studies.
-Interim Librarian for South Asian Studies
+Interim Librarian for South Asian Studies.
+Librarian for African Studies

 Nanette Stahl, Librarian for Judaic Studies